How homeless people live in the USA: a difficult story of one man

 - Tom! - joyfully greets my neighbor.

 - Jason!
 How do you? - Tom answers.

 -OK.
 Like children? - says the homeless man.

 The conversation comes out quick.
 As if two old acquaintances waved at each other at the intersection.
 Homeless disappears in the restroom.
 To go to the toilet of a small cafe or fast food for the homeless in the United States is a common thing.

 “We studied in the same class,” Tom calmly explained.
 “Good boy, he lived next door.”

-Tom spent his childhood and youth near the ocean.
-The prestigious area, where now renting the simplest house costs from $ 4 per month.
-And a tramp in soiled clothes grew up there?
-I ran a chill.
+Tom's childhood and adolescence were spent near the ocean.
+A prestigious area, where now the rent of the simplest house costs from $ 4 per month.
+And a tramp in greasy clothes grew up there?
+A chill ran through me.

 “Jason loved surfing,” he continued calmly. - Often ran away from lessons to the ocean.
 Already a teenager conquered the waves.
 Not like the avid pro surfers, but also good ones.
 It's time to go to university.
 But Jason kept surfing. "

 “He never did.
 More precisely, I did not even try.
 Not in a year, not in three.
 In the end I didn't become a surfer either, ”said Tom.

 He, noticing my surprised look, grinned.

 “Well, what did you think?
 From their student age people move out from our parents.
 And if someone lives, he pays for the room.
-Obviously, often less than the market price, but you will have to pay $ 600- $ 700, ”Tom explained.
+It is clear, often less than the market price, but you will have to pay $ 600- $ 700, ”Tom answered anticipating the question.

 On the subject: Which states have the largest number of homeless people?

 I could not believe that that fair-haired teenage boy, who subjugated the waves, who grew up in one of the most prestigious areas of California, wakes up in the morning in this dirty carriage.
 It is covered with a shabby blanket obtained in the trash.
 He sleeps on cardboard.

 “But these people can live differently,” somehow escaped me.